svnoak/badge-it-up/README.md

 As a database we use Firestore.

-1. In the search field at the top, write `firestore` and select the result that says "Firestore"
+1. In the search field at the top, write `firestore` and select the result that says *Firestore*
-2. Click on `Select Native Mode`
+2. Click on *Select Native Mode*
 3. For location, use the location preferred to you.
-For using the Survey Tool in Europe it is advised to use `eur3` for GDPR reasons
+For using the Survey Tool in Europe it is advised to use *eur3* for GDPR reasons
-4. Finally click on `Create Database`
+4. Finally click on *Create Database*

 Now we need to set up our database with some base collections: